dmoles/propper/README.md

 - What is the significance of the em dash (**—**) in, e.g., **_ABC↑FH−IK↓LM−NQExUW_**?
 - Where and how should we interpolate Propp's "less essential" functions **_β_** — **_θ_**?

+## TO DO:

+- Expand each "function" to its concrete sub-types, e.g. from “The hero is pursued” to “the pursuer flies after the hero”, “The puruser tries to gnaw through the tree in which the hero is taking refuge”, etc.